Mahun10/aws-resilient-infra/README.md

 - **SSM Session Manager** (no SSH access required)

-- **Web Application Firewall** to reduce the attack scope and protect the application from Layer 7 attacks
+- **Web Application Firewall** to reduce the attack scope and protect the load balancer's entrey point